titopuertolara/opencvFuzzyCmeans/README.md

 # opencvFuzzyCmeans
-This .cpp file is ready to run if you have already opencv in your pc
+This .cpp file is ready to run if you have already opencv in your pc \

+cpp implementation of fuzzy c means